Wednesday

 Course details

-Brief Description You will be guided through the purchase of fabrics and patterns.
-You will learn how to make basic pattern alterations, cut out, assemble and fit your garments.
-As well
+Brief Description On our Dressmaking course you will be guided through the purchase of fabrics and patterns.
+You will learn how to make basic pattern alterations, cut out, assemble and fit

 READ MORE